SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 N1 1AA

-Planning permission required
+Planning permission is required.

 The dimensions you’ve described exceed what’s permitted without a formal application for a semi-detached house in a conservation area.
 A householder planning application to Islington Council will be required before work can begin.

-Assessed against GPDO 2015, Schedule 2, Part 1, Class A
+Assessed against GPDO 2015, Schedule 2, Part 1, Class A.

 95%